polarfire-soc/polarfire-soc-buildroot-sdk/doc/MPFS-DEV-KIT_user_guide.md

 PolarFire SoC FPGA, which will be the industry’s first RISC-V based FPGA SoC.
 This guide describes the MPFS-DEV-KIT, board setup, and installation steps to get the HiFive Unleashed platform boot Linux.
 New IP cores can be ported on the PolarFire FPGA with the Libero SoC PolarFire Design Suite.
-For more details on the design suite, see section FPGA Design in Libero.
+For more details on the design suite, see the section [FPGA Design in Libero](#fpga-design-in-libero).

 ### HiFive Unleashed Platform (MPFS-DEV-KIT)
 The HiFive Unleashed Platform consists of the SiFive’s HiFive Unleashed kit and Microsemi’s HiFive